KameshwaranM/KameshwaranM/README.md

 # ReactJs

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working with some ES6 rules.

 Currently, two official plugins are available: